ashshetty90/spark-kafka-application/README.md

 1) Dockerise the Spark application.
 2) Push the data into a persistant storage like InfluxDB/MySQl/PostGres.
-3) Stream real time aggregations from persistant storage systems into dashboards built in Kibana or Grafana.
+3) Stream real time aggregations from persistant storage systems into dashboards built in Grafana.

 # How to run this application